-Water-related CAPEX and OPEX was approximately 23% higher in 2019 vs 2018 - an approximate \$4 Million increase.
-As our strategy of delivering world class water efficiency at our high water risk operations continues and incorporating enabling technology into the investment strategy of our sectors we are seeing annual year on year investment capital increases.
+Water-related CAPEX and OPEX was ~3% lower in 2020 vs 2019, due in part to Covid-19-related project delays.
+However, we have forecasted an 85% increase in CAPEX and OPEX spend in 2021 compared to 2020.
+As our strategy of achieving world class water efficiency at our high water risk operations continues, we are seeing annual year on year investment capital increases (2020 excluded).
 We are investing in, for example, submetering automation for real time information of individual lines, ingredient water room upgrades e.g. installing high efficiency recovery reverse osmosis systems.
-The CAPEX and OPEX spend on water is prioritized to the most acutely water stressed locations and approval is conditional on technical feasibility, material freshwater savings and replicability across our manufacturing network and other criteria.
-PepsiCo is committed to delivering on its 2025 water goal by continuing to invest in technology and R&D in both process efficiency and water recovery and reuse opportunities.
+The CAPEX and OPEX spend on water is prioritized to the most water stressed locations and approval is conditional on technical feasibility, material freshwater savings and replicability across our manufacturing network and other criteria.
+PepsiCo aims to deliver on its 2025 water goal by continuing to invest in technology and R&D in both process efficiency and water recovery and reuse opportunities.